Brian-Pho/Textbook-Notes/_posts/textbooks/2019-03-23-cognitive-science-an-introduction-to-the-science.md

 - However, we can approach the study of cognition from the first person; through experiences and consciousness.
 - *Leibeniz’s Mill Argument*: Suppose that the brain is like a mill, then we can enter the mill and study its workings.
 But we’ll only see parts that are working and not consciousness.
 - *Analogy*: Suppose the brain is like a computer, if we analyze the computer’s hardware we’ll see electricity moving but we’ll never see the programs and software that it runs.
-- Nothing that we can observe “from the outside” can explain consciousness.
+- Nothing that we can observe "from the outside" can explain consciousness.
 - E.g. If we look at a sunset, we can trace the flow of data from the retina to the brain.
 But this is all from the third person perspective, we don’t observe the person’s experience.
 - I disagree.
 I believe that at some point in the path it becomes a part of conscious awareness.
 It’s similar to the mind-body problem.